jpaulm/javafbp-websockets/README.md

 To run the test:
 - start `TestWebSockets`
-- open `src/main/resources/scripts/chat1.html` and/or `src/main/resources/scripts/chat2.html` with your favorite web browser
+- open `src/main/resources/scripts/chat1.html` and/or `src/main/resources/scripts/chat2.html` with <!--your favorite web browser--> Chrome

-Eclipse does not allow selecting the browser for the `chatx` scripts, *within* Eclipse, so you need to go into Windows File Explorer, and select a web browser.

 There are two `chatx` scripts - see above.
 Let's say you select `chat1.html`: